 - What skills or capabilities will you develop?

 - How can we build developing those capabilities into daily work?

 - How will we tell you’re making progress?

 Do not discuss a letter or number rating or ranking.
 Just talk.

 Find out what they salary ranges are for the people in your group.
 Most companies determine salary rates based on the market.
 They look at how much people in various jobs are paid within their industry and region, then determine where within the range they will aim to pay–say with 20% of the midpoint salary.
 Often, they have a progression, usually with smaller % raises as the person reaches the top of the range.
 From this perspective, salary increases are intended to keep salaries pegged to the market and provide reasonable progression as people become more skilled in their jobs.
 Use what ever pool you have to keep people aligned with in the market rates; don’t try to use the pool for “pay for performance.”
 The aim is to pay people fairly, not to entice people with $ rewards (which doesn’t usually work anyway).

 Talk More Often!

-Start the new year by meeting regularly (weekly or at very least, every other week) with each person on the team.
+Start the new year by meeting regularly with each person on the team.
+Depending on context that may mean weekly or monthly.
 Talk about the person and the work.
 Coach and provide feedback.
 Talk about the goals you set in your year-end conversation.
 And skip the annual performance evaluation.